Candy Shop: Music video

 The music video was directed by Jessy Terrero on January 11–12, 2005, and filmed in Hollywood, California.
 Due to rapper Trick Daddy's music video for "Sugar (Gimme Some)" already having candy references, 50 Cent said, "we tried to do something a little different" and not follow the same route.
-The video features Olivia as the lead dancer and several models including Chessika Cartwright (as a dominatrix) and Stephanie "Lyric" Evans (as a nurse).
+The video features Olivia as the lead dancer and several models including Erica Mena (as the lead girl), Chessika Cartwright (as a dominatrix) and Stephanie "Lyric" Evans (as a nurse).
 It features cameo appearances from Lil Scrappy and G-Unit members Lloyd Banks and Young Buck.
 It was nominated for Best Male Video at the 2005 MTV Video Music Awards, but lost to Kanye West's "Jesus Walks".
 On February 2, 2005, the video debuted on MTV's Total Request Live at number nine and remained on the chart for 46 days.
 It also reached number one on the MuchMusic video charts.

 The music video on YouTube reached 1 billion views on November 6, 2024.